My Stardust Observatory

 Picture

-My image was taken with a Lunt 60mm PT solar telescope and a Canon 700D camera with a 2x Barlow lens attached.
-Two sets of images were taken one for the solar disc and one for the prominences and combined in PS.
+Images were taken with 60mm Lunt solar telescope and Canon 700D camera with 2x Barlow lens attached.
+25 images were captured with an exposure of 1/320th second and ISO200, images then stacked in RegiStx6 and processed in PS.

 0 Comments